-The Moroccan and North American populations displayed a different pattern of population differentiation and diversity compared with the European populations, suggesting an even more recent colonization history.
+The Moroccan and North American populations displayed a different pattern of population differentiation and diversity compared to the European populations, suggesting an even more recent colonization history.
 The two populations were well circumscribed and had the highest level of genetic differentiation from the European populations, the lowest genetic diversity and the lowest number of private alleles.
 In the TESS analysis, the American samples did not cluster separately from the European samples, and in the DAPC analysis, samples from America and Western Europe clustered together, suggesting that the American population originated recently from Europe.
 This is in agreement with the earliest record of D. plantaginea in the Eastern US dating back to 1890 (Foottit et al., 2006).
 Since then, there have probably been multiple introductions into the USA that prevented genetic differentiation from Europe.
 Similar scenarios have been described for the tobacco aphid, which was introduced into America from different European pools (Zepeda‐Paulo et al., 2010), and the leaf-curl plum aphid B. helichrysi (Piffaretti et al., 2013), for which population genetic tools showed very little differentiation between European and North American populations.
 As for the Moroccan population, we lacked the power to infer its origin with the ABC-RF method.
 However, the significantly lower genetic diversity and number of private alleles in this population compared with that of Europe, the high level of admixture and the close genetic relationship with the Spanish population, suggest that the Moroccan population resulted from a recent colonization event from Southern Europe.
 Nevertheless, the history of the rosy apple aphid in North Africa deserves further investigation requiring additional sampling in this region.
-Altogether, the significantly lower genetic diversity observed in the Moroccan and American populations suggest that these originated recently through relaxed founder events.
+Altogether, the significantly lower genetic diversity observed in the Moroccan and American populations suggest that these originated recently through founder events.
 Indeed, we did not find any evidence that these two populations underwent a recent strong bottleneck despite having significantly lower diversity in both SSR and sequence markers.
 Thus, the founder effect underlying the colonization of North America and Morocco may involve genetic drift in small populations rather than severe bottlenecks at the introduction event.
 Genetic diversity was also found to be higher in native populations within their native range in the tobacco aphid (Zepeda‐Paulo et al., 2010) and the Russian wheat aphid (Zhou et al., 2015).